eric-lopes/ESP32D2/README.md

 # ESP32D2

 ## Versão 0.4 - Acesso ao Micro SD Card, leitura de arquivo com dados para acesso a internet, leitura da pasta de músicas e gera playlist embaralhada de uma pasta específica.
 Já está conectando na internet ou gerando um Access Point caso não consiga se conectar a uma rede.
-Falta código para o amplificador, tocar músicas, criar tasks para usar o processador dual core e os sensores e leds.
+Falta melhorar o código de conexão para criar um Access Point caso passe mais de 1 minuto tentando conectar.
+O esboço dos tasks para usar o processador Dual Core já está funcionando, mas ainda falta melhorar algumas coias.
+Falta código para o amplificador, tocar músicas, os sensores e o led.

 ## Version 0.4 - Access to the Micro SD Card, reading a file with data for internet access, reading the music folder and generating shuffled playlist from a specific folder.
 It is already connecting to the internet or generating an Access Point if it cannot connect to a network.
-There is no code for the amplifier, playing music, creating tasks to use the dual core processor and sensors and LEDs.
+The connection code needs to be improved to create an Access Point if you spend more than 1 minute trying to connect.
+The outline of tasks for using the Dual Core processor is already working, but some things still need to be improved.
+There is no code for the amplifier, playing music, the sensors and the LED.

 ### Um abajur acionado por palmas que toca MP3 acionado por sensor de presença que também tem sensor de temperatura.